jeeachoi/EBSeq_Shiny/README.md

 EBSeq github page: https://github.com/lengning/EBSeq

 ### Run the app
-To run the WaveCrest graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, EBSeq
+To run the EBSeq graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, EBSeq

-R version ≥ 3.0.2 is needed.
+R version ≥ 3.0.0 is needed.
 For mac user, make sure whether xcode is installed.

 To install the shiny and EBSeq packages, in R run: